ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/advanced_cli.md

 Discovery process, please adjust **Authentication failure** and **Command Authorization Failure retries**.

-### Example Of Error Message In Connectivity Report
+### Example of Error Message in Connectivity Report

 According to the summary of issues in the very first completed snapshot, the CLI Settings can be adjusted.
 Here are some of the most common